plicca/summerfish-swagger/README.md

 # SummerFish
 A refreshing way of handling swagger docs in Golang.
+Automatic documentation has arrived.

 ##  Description
 With SummerFish we bring to Go developers a way of having swagger documentation auto-generated with no annotations needed!